 The locals say that the rock formation was a natural phenomenon.
 Just like the princess, there is another naturally formed rock sculpture called the Balochistan Sphinx.
 The name actually represents a sphinx.

 Hingol Mud Volcanoes

 Who has not heard of the famous Kund Malir beach?
-If you are a beach lover, then this should be on the top of your list.
-It’s one of the favorite beaches for the people of Karachi and interior Sindh.
-It is located 150 kilometers from Zero-Point on Makran National Highway.
+If you are a beach lover, this should be on the top of your list.
+It’s one of the favorite beaches for Karachi and interior Sindh.
+It is located 150 kilometers from Zero Point on Makran National Highway.